 My Journey To Tattoo Artist

 My questions and fears about what I wanted to be or what I wanted to do…out the door.
-I can’t believe I’ve found what I want to do each and every day.
+I can’t believe I’ve found what I want to do.
 I feel passion and love for what I am creating.
-I am inspired by the people around me, others I see on the internet, and I wouldn’t have been able to do it without any one else.
+I feel inspired by the people around me, others I see on the internet, and I wouldn’t have been able to do it without you, and more importantly myself.

-Becoming a tattoo artist is not an easy task for some.
-For the first time in my life something just clicked into place and I didn’t have to do too much or try to hard.
-It just felt like a miracle sent from heaven, and now I have a career I could only have dreamed of 4 years ago.
-I’m not going to lie…some days are hard, but I don’t think I could ever give up on this.
+Becoming a tattoo artist is not an easy task.
+For the first time in my life, something just clicked into place and I didn’t have to do too much or try too hard.
+Now I have a career I could only have dreamed of 4 years ago, I’m not going to lie…some days are hard, but I don’t think I could ever give up on this.
 It’s just too fulfilling…

 “Sleeping Bulldog” painted with cheap watercolor on wood.

 Since 14 yrs old, I was working regular jobs just to make money for fun.
 I wanted to work and so I got my work permit from the school and started with fast a food chain.
-Until the age of 16 I worked at that burger place becoming Crew Trainer.
-I worked in the kitchen dropping fries, topping burgers and sending order out.
+Until the age of 16, I worked at a burger place becoming Crew Trainer.
+I worked in the kitchen dropping fries, topping burgers and sending orders out.
 After I worked at one of those pizza places **COUGH COUGH** I’m looking at you PAPA.
 Anyways… there I had pulled and shaped and spun pizzas working both inside the shop and as a delivery driver for some years.
 I went to college, dropped out of college.
-Then worked at a new place which was a day program for adults with different mental abilities.
-Something had been building inside me, my drive to be creative, my drive to create art.
+Then worked at a new place which was a day program for adults with mental disabilities.
+Something had been building inside me, my drive to be creative and my drive to create art.
 When I was working at the day program I would work on painting fish and dogs that I gifted to my family.

 Work your way up!

 Before I knew it, I was applying to be a bakery clerk at one of my local supermarkets.
-I knew I wanted a change and that I wanted to be a cake decorator so I worked at that bakery learning from the cake decorator at that time hoping that could be me decorating cakes instead of doing my clerk job.
+I knew I wanted a change and that I wanted to be a cake decorator so I worked at that bakery learning from the cake decorator at the time hoping I could be one of the ones decorating cakes.
 I was slicing bread, baking cookies, packaging sweets, doing dishes and closing at the night shift.
-Things went well and I worked my way to where I wanted to be.
-Soon enough that was what I ended up doing.
-I have some of the dessert art I made and will insert the photos I do have from that time here.
+Things went well and I worked my way to to cake decorator.
+Soon enough, that was what I ended up doing full time!

-When I went stepped back from tattooing, I stepped back into decorating.
+When I needed to take a step back from tattooing, I stepped back into cake decorating.
 My second time working as a decorator was for a small business cake and dessert boutique.
 I worked on many wedding cakes, birthday cakes and anniversary cakes.
-That job made sense for me at the time.
 I was able to use my creativity and was able to work with my hands.
-There’s nothing more fulfilling by creating in real life. which was once just inside… I appreciate that job for allowing me to see things differently.
-That I could work hard (also working a second job ) and that I was confident with were I was going.
-Life has a way of showing you exactly what you need to know, just at the right time.
-I fall into the deep-end and just find my way to where “I“ (CAPITAL I) am.
+There’s nothing more fulfilling than creating in real life, something that was once just inside… I appreciate that job for allowing me to see things differently.
+That I could work hard (also working a second job ) and that I was also confident with were I was going when I couldn’t tattoo for personal reasons.
+Life has a way of showing you exactly what you need to know, just at the right time when you need it.
 Just enjoy your life and allow the world to work in it’s own way.
-I think this world would be greater if people lost focus of the world outside and look at their own world inside.

-I want to thank each and every one of those experiences because they trained be to work hard and dig deeper into what it is I love to do.
+I want to thank each and every one of those experiences because they trained me to work hard and dig deeper into what it is I love to do.

 I love to create.